Cyfrin/aderyn/README.md

 curl -L https://raw.githubusercontent.com/Cyfrin/aderyn/dev/cyfrinup/install | bash
 ```

+If you get a `failed writing body` error in Windows, it's most likely because you don't have Windows Distribution system.

+You can fix this by going to Microsoft Store, download Ubuntu, and have it running.
 #### Step 2: Update Path

 The installer will prompt you to run a `source` command.
 Either run this command, or reload your terminal.